rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

 #.
 In breadth-first order where tree levels are added one at a time.

 EBGeometry supports both of these methods.
-Traversal of octrees are generally speaking quite similar to the algorithms used for BVH trees.
+Octree traversal is generally speaking quite similar to the traversal algorithms used for BVH trees.

 Constructive solid geometry
 ===========================